Trusted WordPress tutorials, when you need them most.

 If those words are there, then you know WP Rocket is working properly and caching pages.

-5. What makes WP Rocket better than other caching plugins?
+5. What makes WP Rocket better than other performance and caching plugins?

 In our opinion, WP Rocket is better than other WordPress caching plugins like W3 Total Cache and WP Super Cache because it offers the most comprehensive set of features, and it is regularly updated to keep up with modern browser standards.